axelarnetwork/axelar-docs/pages/validator/external-chains/binance.md

-# You need server with following requierements
+# You need server with following requirements

 2CPU/8GBRAM/200++GB SSD